 You have probably been enjoying the taste of mirin without even knowing it.
 This Japanese rice wine is a key ingredient in many popular dishes, such as ramen and teriyaki.
 It has a sweet flavor but also contributes what is called "umami," a relatively new food-taste category that explains a somewhat indescribable characteristic, as when there is a certain richness to the food.

 Although similar to sake, also a rice wine, mirin has a lower alcohol content and a higher concentration of sugar.
 It is delicious in combination with soy sauce and is a key ingredient in marinades and sauces as well as glazes and broths.

 The Makeup of Mirin

-Mirin is a Japanese condiment which contains about 14 percent alcohol.
+Mirin is a Japanese condiment that contains about 14 percent alcohol.
 To make mirin, steamed glutinous rice (mochi-gome), cultured rice (kome-koji), and distilled alcoholic beverage (shochu) are mixed and fermented for about two months.
 Mirin produced this way is called hon-mirin, distinguishing itself from mirin-style condiments (mirin-fu chomiryo) that are made to resemble the flavor of mirin.
 You may see these labeled as aji-mirin, which translates to "tastes like mirin."
 These mirin-style condiments contain less than 1 percent alcohol, and they are usually cheaper than hon-mirin.
 Well-known Japanese brands for mirin are Takara and Mitsukan; a popular aji-mirin sold in supermarkets is Kikkoman.

 Characteristics of Mirin